Saturday, April 27, 2024

 Customers started to fill the restaurant as we arrived, and that proved its popularity.
 The spacious interior is decorated with wood and concrete.

-Tables were set with utensils and chopsticks that were carefully positioned on chopstick-holders.
-A long bar filled one end, and the open-kitchen was behind it.
-As usual (outside of the USA), the lavatories provided soap and hand lotion.
 All of the employees were Czech, and that reminded us of our glorious Chinese lunch in Berlin at Golden Monkey—also operated by white guys who mastered the art of China’s cuisine.

 Wearing a denim apron with red suspenders, a bearded waiter escorted us to a red velvet banquette.
 We had a perfect view of the bustling kitchen crew.
 Evocative of Hong Kong’s climate, tropical plants and birds were hand-painted above the kitchen’s pass.
 Four Italian men sat at the table next to us.
-A father brough his young children to have lunch there.
+A father brought his young children to have lunch there.
 Our waiter kept everyone entertained.
 When handsome Czech men arrived, the other waiter suddenly appeared and made a show of flexing his arms as he took their order and adjusted his suspender straps.
 That “show” was amusing for us.

 As the cooks began their dexterous work, the aromas were mouth-watering.

-Naturally, we ordered their prized recipe of Roasted Duck!
+Naturally, we ordered their prized recipe of Peking Duck!
 Their perfect cooking methods preserved a thin layer of juicy fat between the skin and meat.
 (Duck fat is healthier than you think: it’s low in saturated fat and higher in nutritious polyunsaturated ones).

 With precision, the chef sliced the meat thinly and presented it as a crescent-shape on a platter.
 Skillfully, he left the crispy skin on the meat for our enjoyment.
 The traditional recipe requires crepes to wrap the meat in, and we were given an abundance of them—rolled and pre-filled with duck meat.
-Dollops of sauce were on the platter, and they tasted very good… not too salty.
-Another portion of duck was served in a tossed salad, garnished with toasted sesame seeds and micro-greens.
-A bowl of rice accompanied our meal, topped with toasted onion bits.
-Everything was lovely.
-Our compliments went to the chef!
-The meal cost 2,530 crowns ($106).

 It was a beautiful Saturday morning, so we departed and explored the newer part of Karlin.
-The government designated Karlin an Urban Monument Zone, so its historic structures are preserved whilst new ones are added along the waterfront.
+The government designated Karlin as an Urban Monument Zone, so historic structures are preserved whilst new ones are added along the waterfront.
 We zigzagged through the streets, crossed the tram rails embedded in Sokolovska Street, and headed north.

 Next to it, a grassy area had Adirondack chairs for public use.
+It reminded us of Oslo and Governors Island.

 A big white pedestrian bridge stretched from the riverbank to Štvanice Island—in the middle of the river—and it continued to the other side of the river.
-It was erected in 2023.

-Named Stvanicka Lavka, the bridge had an offshoot that provided access to the island.
+It was erected last year in 2023.
+Named Stvanicka Lavka, it had an offshoot that provided access to the island.
 The whole structure was attractive and sleek, and it was only built for pedestrians and cyclists.
-It reminded us of non-car infrastructure in the Netherlands.

 NYC needs things like that… but NYC doesn’t care about creating safe things for pedestrians and cyclists.
 Lewis and I currently live in a building on the riverfront in NYC, and Randall’s Island is nearby, but pedestrians must use the gigantic vehicle bridge (Triborough Bridge)—which is strewn with broken bottles and full of car exhaust.

-We joined dozens of Praguers who used the new bridge.
 The railing was handsomely made of bronze, and the ends were shaped as rabbits.
 As I mentioned, Prague is a city of whimsey.

 We descended to the island to watch people feeding ducks by the shore.
 Recently, animals that resemble otters infiltrated Prague, and since they don’t have predators, they are causing an infestation.
 People should not feed them.
 The government wants to remove that invasive species from the ecosystem.
 Thankfully, we only saw ducks being fed.